CodyTseng/nostr-relay-tray/README.md

 # or npm run build:linux
 ```

-The executable file will be in the `out` folder.
+The executable file will be in the `dist` folder.

 ## Screenshot